 Good inorganic potassium sources

 Compost is broken-down organic matter.
 It’s not particularly high in nutrients but it’s a fantastic way to improve your soil.
 Compost improves soil structure, increases its cultivability, aids in nutrient retention, reduces compaction, attracts earthworms, increases microbes, and protects plants from disease.
 Adding compost is the singular most important step you can take to preparing your soil for planting tomatoes.
+You can save money and make your own compost when you start your own compost pile at any time of the year.

 More on planting tomatoes